 Facility operator: Consortium BILSP-BCNL-INNOVABRIDGE (also referred to as 'the Programme Operator') implementing the Civic Education and Transparency Facility on behalf of the Swiss Agency for Development and Cooperation as an entrusted entity.

-Open Call title: Management of Natural Resources and Biodiversity Lighthouse Project
+Open Call title: Civic Education Lighthouse Project

 Type of call: two-stage application

 Open Publication date: publication date is specified in the Call announcement.

 Deadline: 31/03/2025 at 5:30 PM EET time zone.